google/oss-fuzz/docs/new_library.md

 dict = dictionary_name.dict
 ```

+### Seed corpora

+You can also pass a set of initial seed files to your fuzzers.
+This is typically
+a set of valid inputs to the target function you are testing, and can improve
+coverage significantly.

+This can be done by zipping up these files, naming them
+`fuzzer_name_seed_corpus.zip`, and placing them in `/out` in your build script.

 ## Jenkinsfile

 This file will be largely the same for most libraries, and is used by our build